Best Sea Kayaks

 This sea kayak is outfitted with the ability to attach an optional rudder.
 However, most kayakers find that the overall maneuverability of this kayak is good enough to allow them to easily change directions with a simple shifting of their weight or use of a paddle.

 The cockpit measures 36 inches by 20 inches, which makes it a great choice for larger individuals.

 The v-bottom shape of this sea kayak allows for fairly good stability in a wide range of situations.
 While it’s not as stable as some of the flat bottom kayaks available on the market, this sea kayak serves quite well overall in both ocean and lake environments.

 This kayak tracks and turns extremely well with a minimal amount of force needed to get the job done.
-It moves through the water with relative ease, and is comparatively fast considering its larger size.
+It moves through the water with relative ease and is comparatively fast considering its larger size.

 If you’re looking for a sea kayak that can go the distance, and do it in comfort and style, the Tsunami 125 by Wilderness Systems is certainly something to consider.
 While it may not be suitable in size for smaller individuals, for most people it is a very comfortable option.

-- Cockpit may be too large for some individuals.
+Might be too large for smaller individuals

 Like many of the other Wilderness Systems kayaks, this hull features molded polyethylene material that is extremely lightweight without sacrificing any significant amount of strength.

 This sea kayak features a course control rudder, which makes it relatively easy to track through less than calm waters or make course corrections on a windy day.